chunmusic/Brain_Tumor_Instance_Segmentation/README.md

-# Brain Tumor Semantic Segmentation
+# Brain Tumor Instance Segmentation

-- This repository is created to detect brain tumor with semantic segmentation.
+- This repository is created to detect brain tumor with instance segmentation.

 - The model was trained based on Mask-RCNN with Tensorflow Object Detection API.